-There are a million different ways to set up Facebook ad campaign structure.
+There are a million different ways to set up a Facebook ad campaign structure.
 And having a million different ways is confusing.

 All those campaign objectives, tens of targeting options, A/B testing features…